L0uizZ/nmap4py/README.md

 <h2> about </h2>

-<p>nmap4py is a network-scan-tool using the popular security scanner nmap<br>
+<p>nmap4py is a network-scanner tool using the popular security scanner nmap<br>
 </p>

 <h2> dependencies </h2>